Sejal-1995/CODSOFT/Titanic_Survival_Prediction/README.md

 # Titanic-Survival-Prediction

 This project is a machine learning model that predicts whether a passenger survived the Titanic disaster or not.
 I used Python libraries and a Logistic Regression model to build it.

 GOAL:
-The main goal of the project is to understand hoe machine learning works by using real dataet and making predictions based on it.
+The main goal of the project is to understand how machine learning works by using real dataset and making predictions based on it.

 DATASET:
 The dataset contains infromation about Titanic passengers such as: